Table of contents

 Overview

-Coldbrew supports Swagger / Open API out of the box.
-Coldbrew automatically generates Swagger / Open API specification for your APIs.
+ColdBrew supports Swagger / Open API out of the box.
+ColdBrew automatically generates Swagger / Open API specification for your APIs.

 This makes it easy to use tools like Swagger UI to explore and test your APIs.
-Coldbrew also bundles Swagger UI and serves it at the /swagger/ URL on the Coldbrew server.
+ColdBrew also bundles Swagger UI and serves it at the /swagger/ URL on the ColdBrew server.

 Adding OpenAPI annotations to your APIs